 speaker

 Operator

-The next question comes from Ben Kettle from Bayard.
-Please proceed with your question.
+The next question comes from Ben.
+Hello from Bayard.
+Please proceed with your question, Ben.

 speaker

-Hey guys, just thinking about like the cadence of investment with uncertainty about the IRA.
-I know that there's like a long timeline with what you guys do.
-So how should we think about like Q2, Q3, I have that.
+Hey, guys.
+Just thinking about, like, the cadence of investment with uncertainty about the IRA, I know that there's, like, a long timeline with what you guys do.
+So how should we think about, like, Q2, Q3 ahead of that?
 And then is there a subsector that you guys like find more appealing right now than others?

+speaker

 Thank you.

-speaker

-Thanks Ben.
+Thanks, Ben.
 I would say the pipeline is well balanced by timing of closings as well.
-So again, to reiterate, a high first quarter was not a pull forward of a number of things that may have closed later in the year.
+So again, to reiterate, a high first quarter was not a pull forward. of a number of things that may have closed later in the year.
 That's not how to view the first quarter.
 We're very bullish on our continued volumes through second, third and fourth quarter.
 And that volume of calls we're talking about, you know, continues to build the pipeline.
 So we're just not seeing a lot of impacts of IRA or tariffs from our developers.
-Again, for all the reasons we've mentioned in terms of fundamental economics and low demand, we still view it as low probability that the core components of the IRA will be repealed.
-And so again, we go back to that sort of business as usual phrase.
-If anything, business even slightly elevated from usual, if anything.
+Again, for all the reasons we've mentioned in terms of fundamental economics and low demand, we still view it as low probability. that the core components of the IRA will be repealed.
+And so again, we go back to that sort of business as usual phrase, if anything, business even slightly elevated from usual, if anything.
 So we're just not seeing the impact of these policy items in our business right now.

+speaker